top of page

 Here are some photos of their event:

-hamilton god's missionary church trunk or treat event
+hamilton god's missionary church using my trunk or treat ideas

 Get the idea?
 This is something that YOUR church can do, regardless of whether you've done it before, or not!